Lee McKenzie: BBC

+It has endeared her to players and fans alike, including Nick Kyrgios as she explained during a wide-ranging appearance on the Fuelling Around Podcast.

+“He is fascinating.
+I did a lot of interviews with him at Wimbledon last year (in 2022).
+I was the first person on court," she said.
+"I stood back and actually Nick noticed this and he looked over from his chair and just sort of gave me a little nod and waved me on.
+That was perfect and I went on and we did a great interview.
+I just think he respected the fact that I had given him space and we just did this lovely interview.”

+She joined co-hosts Jason Plato and David Vitty in a debate about the future of motorsport and whether Formula E would ever be as popular as F1.

+McKenzie explained: "I love motorsport.
+I watch all forms of motorsport, it doesn’t really matter what’s on, I get excited about what it is.
+And I dip in and out every year, and I will watch Formula E. I’ve got friends who race in it, I’ve got friends who commentate on it, I know the teams, I know the drivers, and I still can’t quite get as excited about it as I would a Formula 1 race.
+And I don’t know why that is, and I’m hoping that I’m wrong."

 Channel 4

 On 8 March 2016, it was announced that McKenzie would be joining Channel 4's F1 coverage following BBC's decision to no longer broadcast live F1 on TV.
 She continues to report on races in the same role she used to have on the BBC and presents F1 Meets.. (also known as Lee Meets) as well as practice sessions.
 She was Channel 4's lead presenter for the 2020 Tuscan Grand Prix and 2021 Azerbaijan Grand Prix.

 It was announced she would be the presenter for the channel's highlights of the FIA World Endurance Championship after they gained the rights with immediate effect in June 2016.

 McKenzie was announced as the channel's main anchor and reporter for the Paralympics Breakfast show for Rio.
 McKenzie missed the Austrian, British and Hungarian GP in 2017 as she was part of Channel's 4 UEFA Women's Euro 2017 and 2017 World Para Athletics Championships presenting teams.

 McKenzie also presented highlights from the winter Paralympic games from London as well as being one of the main presenters of the Winter Paralympics Today and Winter Paralympics Highlights.

 In 2018 McKenzie co-presented the Paralympic Winter Games in PyeongChang, South Korea.
 She also became Channel 4's main presenter for Rugby Union and Wales mid-year Internationals, European Rugby Champions Cup For the 2021 Paralympics it was announced McKenzie would be part of Channel 4's small on site team as reporter due to the coronavirus pandemic.